 Having done it myself, I can now safely say that “it’s really not that bad!”.
 I luckily had the benefit of having a good friend guide me through it and hopefully I can do the same thing for you if you’re thinking about doing safari in the future.

-So there you have it, my personal thoughts on safari in South Africa to kick off many more articles to come.
+So there you have it, my personal thoughts on safari in South Africa.
 I’d love to hear from you if you have your own safari experience or are thinking about starting to plan your trip.